Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 Recoil and Spotting Your Own Shots

-One of the most underrated aspects of a coyote rifle is the ability to stay in the scope.
+One of the most underrated aspects of a coyote rifle is the ability to stay in the scope and watch your impact.

 22 Creedmoor Recoil